codeserk/website/content/posts/page/security-and-cookies.md

 **Cookies for personalization purposes:** They make it possible for each user to configure aspects such as the language in which they want to see the web page, display formats, etc.

-**Cookies con fines de análisis o rendimiento:** They allow to measure the number of visits and navigation criteria of different areas of the web.

 **Cookies for analysis or performance purposes:** They allow advertising to be displayed in the advertising spaces enabled for it, without obtaining user information.

 **Cookies for segmented advertising purposes:** These types of cookies allow you to expand the advertising information displayed to each user.
 They store information on user behavior on a continuous basis, facilitating browsing patterns and / or user behavior, creating a profile of advertising interest.
 The purpose of these Cookies is to offer advertising related to the interests of the user based on their preferences and browsing habits.